mica-web/slides/gd220/w07-reading.md

 > how can we use digital to evoke feelings?

+Do you have examples where a brand brought you delight? comfort?

 # Make it boring

+> so I churned out Frankenstein monsters that stitched together every new thing I learned.

+> Every interaction you simplify, every boondoggle you can remove, represents a benefit to the person who uses what you make.

 Limitations around accessibility and bandwidth aren't hinderances to your great design, they are your users' reality